-We performed ANOVA to investigate the perceived success scores across three main participant organizations including: ITrelated business, manufacturing, and consulting firms.
+We performed ANOVA to investigate the perceived success scores across three main participant organizations, including IT related business, manufacturing, and consulting firms.

 It was found that the mean scores were significantly different across different organization types (F-value = 13.2, P < 0.05).
 While the mean for perceived success score was lowest among the consulting firms, it was highest among the IT industries.
 See Table 4 for more statistics.

-Perceived Success of BPR Between EDI & Internet Application
+Perceived Success of BPR Between EDI and Internet Applications

 We performed ANOVA to see if there are any significant differences among the perceived success scores across selected technologies for BPR.
-It was found that the mean scores were significantly different between EDI and Internet application with mean scores of 3.25 for EDI and 3.55 for Internet (F-value = 8.97, P < 0.05).
+It was found that the mean scores were significantly different between EDI and Internet applications with a mean score of 3.25 for EDI and 3.55 for Internet (Fvalue = 8.97, P < 0.05).
 The results are presented in Table 5.